dotsonph/First-Webpage/README.md

 # First-Webpage
-This is literally a first experiment with web development upon learning HTML and CSS.
+This is literally my first experiment with web development upon learning HTML and CSS.
+The result will be rubbish, and I genuinely do not even want to publicly display these files, however...

+I will anyway.